If you are looking for a foolproof way to acquire quality leads and build your business, you should try combining pay per lead and SEO.

 Apart from lead generation, your heightened visibility can help you strengthen client trust and loyalty as well.

-While SEO may have helped bring many visitors into your website, some of them may not be ready to make a purchase.
+While SEO may have helped bring many visitors to your website, some of them may not be ready to make a purchase.
 This is why you need to run pay per lead ads as well.

-Granted that you have the top-ranked website in your niche, it doesn’t mean that you should forego pay per lead services.
+Granted that you have the top-ranked website in your niche, it doesn't mean you should forego pay per lead services.